 Protecting Vermonters from Harmful “Forever Chemicals”

-PFAS chemicals are used in countless products as a waterproofing agent, including nonstick pots and pans, winter clothing (click here to check out which brands are taking action on this), and floor wax.
+PFAS chemicals are used in countless products as a waterproofing agent, including nonstick pots and pans, winter clothing, food packaging, and cosmetics.

-It is clear that there is more work yet to be done when it comes to protecting Vermonters from harmful PFAS chemicals.
-We support a number of measures, including:
+It is clear that there is more still to be done when it comes to protecting Vermonters from harmful PFAS chemicals – and we’re committed to leading that charge.